lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

       During the installation step of the Device Firmware Update procedure, write access is enabled for more MRAM partitions.
       During this step the only active core is the Secure Domain Core.

-The Secure Domain configures OVERRIDEs in MPC assigned to ``AXI_2`` to provide the access rights needed:
+The Secure Domain configures OVERRIDEs in the MPC assigned to ``AXI_2`` to provide the access rights needed:

 ===========  =====  ===========  ==============================================================================
 OVERRIDE Id  Owner  Permissions  Regions